 The preparation of the consolidated financial statements requires estimates and assumptions to be made that affect the reported amounts of assets and liabilities and the reported amounts of revenues and expenses for the period.
 The valuations and estimates are periodically reviewed based on experience and various other factors considered relevant for the determination of reasonable and appropriate estimates of the assets' and liabilities' carrying value.
-In addition, the estimates underlying the preparation of these annual financial statements as at 31 December 2021 have been established in the context of the uncertainties concerning the uncertainties concerning the Covid-19 pandemic and Brexit.
+In addition, the estimates underlying the preparation of these annual financial statements as at 31 December 2022 have been established in the current economic and geopolitical context as described in note A above.
 Depending on the evolution of these assumptions, actual results may differ from current estimates.